 Animal Motif Jewellery Through The Ages

-In this article, we explore the rich tapestry of animal motifs throughout the iconic jewellery periods, from the Victorian era to the present day.
+In this article, we explore the rich tapestry of animal motifs in unique jewellery throughout the iconic jewellery periods, from the Victorian era to the present day.

-Intricate animal portraiture, carvings, and gemstone-studded animal designs underscore the Victorians’ reverence of nature and symbolism.
+Intricate animal portraiture, carvings, and gemstone-studded animal designs underscore the Victorians’ reverence of nature and symbolism, and appear in many pieces of antique Victorian jewellery.
 Meanwhile, the 18th Century discoveries of Pompeii and Herculaneum inspired artists to revisit ancient designs, returning figurative jewellery decoration to the fore.
 Seminal discoveries and their resultant inspiration, coupled with the Industrial Revolution, revolutionised jewellery tastes across Europe.

 Against the polluted backdrop of urbanisation, nature became an attractive alternative for the middle classes, whose romantic fascination with animals engendered a rise in motifs, including butterflies in flight, serpents, dogs, and insects.
 Often mounted in old cut diamond pearls, these intricate animal motifs formed the basis of some truly stunning miniature sculptures.